asaines/asaines-Time-Series-Analysis-ARIMA-Modeling-with-Frequency-Domain-and-Complex-Root-Decomposition/README.md

 Time series analysis is a powerful statistical approach for understanding and forecasting data collected over time.
 This tutorial explores Seasonal ARIMA (AutoRegressive Integrated Moving Average) models through the lens of frequency domain analysis and complex root decomposition, offering deeper insights into time series behavior and characteristics.

+## Documentation

+For a detailed explanation of the methodology, implementation, and results:
+- See the comprehensive [technical report](docs/Technical_report.pdf) in the `docs` folder

 ## Key Concepts Explored

 - **Complex Roots Analysis**: Understanding poles and zeros in the complex plane and their effect on time series behavior